mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/40.Deployment Steps/default.md

 ### Undeployment Failures

-Common reasons for undeployment failures are listed below:
+Common reasons for undeployment failures are:

-1. VMs are still migrated to On-Cloud when undeployment is tried out.
+1. VMs are still migrated to the cloud when undeployment is attempted.
-2. On-Premise cluster host is not able to go to maintenance mode, due to
+2. The on-premises cluster host is not able to go to maintenance mode.
+This can be due to:
-    *   DRS not enabled on the cluster causing powered on VMs blocking the maintenance mode
+    *   DRS not enabled on the cluster, causing powered-on VMs to block the maintenance mode
-    *   If it is a single host in the cluster and the HDM Appliance is part of it, then the HDM Appliance being powered on causing the maintenance mode to block.
-In this case, the user should initiate the uninstall of HDM filter and immediately power off the Appliance VM.
+    *   In the case where the HDM applicance is part of a single host in the cluster, the maintenance mode will be blocked if the HDM appliance is powered on.
+In this case, uninstall the HDM filter and immediately power off the appliance.

-Monitoring the vCenter tasks would give the reasons for undeployment failures.
-If it is one of the above, rectify the failure reason and retry the operation.
+vCenter tasks will provide the reasons for undeployment failures.
+If it is one of the above, rectify the problem and retry the operation.

 # Support and Contact

-    In case of any issue, HDM support can be contacted through **email: [support@primaryio.com](mailto:support@primaryio.com)**
+HDM support can be reached via **email: [support@primaryio.com](mailto:support@primaryio.com)**

-The email should have the following:
+The email should include the following information:

-*   **Email subject **: Clearly mention the issue that is observed.
+*   **Email subject **: Clearly specify the issue.
 *   **Email body**: Clearly describe the problem.
-It can contain the deployment type, the operation being performed, any relevant screenshots etc.
+Include information on the deployment type, the operation being performed, any relevant screenshots, etc.
 *   **Email attachment** : Attach the relevant logs (as described in [HDM Support Logs](http://docs.primaryio.com/hdm%20documentation/support%20logs) section)
     *   HDM logs
     *   vm-support logs

-    If the attachment size is large, an alternate shared location may be provided by the HDM support to help uploading the logs.
+    If the attachment size is too large, an alternate shared location may be provided by HDM support to enable the logs to be uploaded.